arunvignesh15/100DaysOfML/log.md

 ## Day 0 : September 30,2019

 **Today's Progress** : I have created the 100 Days of ML Repository and all necessary ML/DL concepts thats needed to complete this challenge.
+Mentioned all topics that i am going to deal with.

 **Thoughts**         : Really excited to Explore this Cutting Edge Technology.

-**Link of Work**     :